npg70/galbreath-old/sources/distilleries-of-campbeltown.md

 ## Page 9

+> In 1789 the quantity of whisky produced by one of the town stills...
+> The original partners in the business were James Armour, cooper, and John Armour, merchant.
-> ,Hugh Ferguson and James Galbreath joined James Armour in the partnership.
+> Then after the death of the later, ,Hugh Ferguson and James Galbreath
+> joined James Armour in the partnership.

 ## Page 16